thanos-io/thanos/docs/components/store.md

       --block-sync-concurrency=20
                                  Number of goroutines to use when constructing index-cache.json blocks from object storage.
+      --block-meta-fetch-concurrency=32
+                                 Number of goroutines to use when fetching block metadata from object storage.
       --min-time=0000-01-01T00:00:00Z
                                  Start of time range limit to serve.
 Thanos Store will serve only metrics, which happened